Ramin-cs/OPC-UA-Client-node-tester/README.md

 ## How to use
 First of all, you need to disable your server authentication.\
-then put you connection string in 'Connection' input\
+then put youق connection string in 'Connection' input\
 press 'Connect'

 Enter your Node id.\